 Fractional CFO vs. Virtual CFO

-In many ways, Virtual CFOs are Fractional CFOs.
+In many ways, Virtual CFOs are fractional CFOs.
 Fractional CFOs are more known to service a client in person by attending meetings at their headquarters and working on-site in other ways.
-Virtual CFOs usually provide the same services Fractional CFOs do but do so in a virtual environment.
+Virtual CFOs usually provide the same services as fractional CFOs but in a virtual environment.
 Both roles provide financial health reporting and financial insights that you’d expect from an in-house Chief Financial Officer.

 Being a distributed CPA firm that offers VCFO services allows financial professionals to be flexible, guiding each client through every phase of their business journey.